Sylvia Earle: Career

 From 1998 to 2002, she led the Sustainable Seas Expeditions, a five-year program sponsored by the National Geographic Society and funded by the Richard and Rhoda Goldman Fund to study the United States National Marine Sanctuary.
 During this time, Earle was a leader of the Sustainable Seas Expeditions, council chair for the Harte Research Institute for the Gulf of Mexico Studies at Texas A&M-Corpus Christi, and chair of the Advisory Council for the Ocean in Google Earth.
 She also provided the DeepWorker 2000 submersible used to quantify the species of fish as well as the space resources utilized within the Stellwagen Bank National Marine Sanctuary.

 In 2001, Earle received the National Parks Conservation Association's Robin W. Winks Award For Enhancing Public Understanding of National Parks.

 Earle founded Mission Blue (also known as the Sylvia Earle Alliance, Deep Search Foundation, and Deep Search) in 2009.

-In 2009, she also received the million dollar TED prize which allowed her to continue her ocean advocacy work.
+In 2009, she also received the 100k TED prize which allowed her to continue her ocean advocacy work.

 Given her past experience with the Exxon Valdez and Mega Borg oil spills, Earle was called to consult during the Deepwater Horizon Disaster in the Gulf of Mexico in 2010.
 During this year she also gave a 14-minute speech in front of 3,500 delegates and United Nations ambassadors at The Hague International Model United Nations Conference.

 In July 2012, Earle led an expedition to NOAA's Aquarius underwater laboratory, located off Key Largo, Florida.
 The expedition, entitled "Celebrating 50 Years of Living Beneath The Sea", commemorated the fiftieth anniversary of Jacques Cousteau's Conshelf I project and investigated coral reefs and ocean health.
 Mark Patterson co-led the expedition with Earle.
 Their aquanaut team also included underwater filmmaker D.J.
-Roller and oceanographer M. Dale Suckers.
+Roller and oceanographer M. Dale Stokes.

 Earle made a cameo appearance in the daily cartoon strip Sherman's Lagoon in the week starting September 17, 2012, to discuss the closing of the Aquarius Underwater Laboratory.

 In May 2013, the Science Laureates of the United States Act of 2013 (H.R.
 1891; 113th Congress) was introduced into Congress.
 Earle was listed by one commentator as a possible nominee for the position of Science Laureate, if the act were to pass.

 In January 2018, the Seattle Aquarium granted its inaugural Lifetime Achievement Award to Earle and renamed the Seattle Aquarium Medal in her honor.
 The Aquarium's first Lifetime Achievement Award was awarded to Earle.

 Alongside her work at Mission Blue, she also serves on several boards, including the Marine Conservation Institute.

 With TED's support, she launched Mission Blue, which aims to establish marine protected areas (dubbed "Hope Spots") around the globe.
 Mission Blue's vision is to achieve 30% protection of the ocean by 2030, and more than two hundred organisations have supported them in this mission to date (2019).
 These supporters range from large, global companies to small, bespoke research teams.